scivision/fortran-cpp-interface/README.md

 * C and C++ program calling Fortran libraries
 * Fortran program calling C and C++ libraries

+We assume the compilers are C++11 and Fortran 2018 capable.
+We CI test with compilers including:

+* GCC &ge; 7
+* Clang &ge; 6
+* Intel oneAPI

 In general, strongly avoid the FortranCInterface of CMake and mangling function names--just use Fortran 2003 standard `bind(C)`

 ## build